esportsplus/workers/README.md

 ## Serialization

-All data is automatically serialized using **msgpack** - faster and smaller than JSON.
-You work with plain JavaScript values; the library handles encoding/decoding internally.
+Data is serialized using the **structured clone algorithm** (native to `postMessage`).
+Transferable objects are automatically detected and transferred for zero-copy performance.

 ```ts
 // Main thread - pass plain values